tmorin/plantuml-libs/README.md

 The library can be installed from several channels:

-- The NPM package is available on the NPM registry: [@tmorin/plantuml-libs].
+- With the NPM package available on the NPM registry: [@tmorin/plantuml-libs].
 - From the [GitHub Releases] page, an archive of the library can be downloaded.

 [@tmorin/plantuml-libs]: https://www.npmjs.com/package/@tmorin/plantuml-libs